alanfurquim/alanfurquim/README.md

   <font size=5>**Hi there** 👋

-  •🙋🏻 My name is Alan, I am currently a mid level developer working with python.
-My main activities include creating RPA scripts and SQL querys.
+  •🙋🏻 My name is Alan!

   •🌎 Brazilian developer

-  •🎯 Aiming to be a back end developer

-  •🤹🏻‍♂️ Main skills:

-  -Python

-  -RPA

-  -Databases
+  •📅 Almost 4 years of professional experience;

+  •🐍 Currently developing RPA systems using **Python**;

+  •💬 Great knowledge with **SQL** and low code RPA platforms;

+  •💲 Experience automating financial and logistical processes.
 <!---
 alanfurquim/alanfurquim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.